Orleton

 Orleton Junior Football Club

-Contact: Scott Myers (Club Secretary)
+Contact: Mel Williams (Club Secretary)

 Orleton & District Young Farmers Club